-XNurbs is powered by our own kernel, and is currently integrated with SolidWorks.
+XNurbs is powered by our own kernel, and is currently integrated with SolidWorks and Rhino.
 (The kernel is only available to ISV and not available to end-users.
 For ISV, your application based on our kernel should be as fast as the performance of the “Show Preview” option in our demo video, which shows the real performance of our kernel.)

 The demo video can be used as a tutorial.
 Click here to download the manual (To show the manual properly, right-click on the downloaded chm file and select properties.
 You will see an “Unblock” button.
 Click on it).